 To further understand where the money is allocated a budget must be reviewed line by line.
 A Inter/National fee line would indicate funds that are sent to the inter/national organization to support things such as digital member platforms, leadership training or chapter consultants.
 Initiation fees indicate fees associated with being initiated into the chapter and can include a member badge or other related supplies required to initiate members.
 New member fees are often associated specifically with the new member program and can pay for things such as Bid Day gifts, guidebooks and educational materials and events planned specifically for new members.
 A chapter fee is similar to a new member fee in that it will pay for things associated with membership programming.
 This could be a wide variety of things including but not limited to supplies for service events, a premium Zoom membership specifically for the chapter, event t-shirts, food for events or meetings, sisterhood events and more.
 Social fees go to events such as formal to pay for the venue, transportation and food.
 They might also help pay for supplies when hosting social events with other organizations on campus.
 House fees pay for important things such as cleaning supplies, property insurance and maintenance.
 Budgets can change year to year and there are certain one-time fees associated with being a new member of a inter/national organization.
 In the example above, an initiated member would only pay $350 dollars as they do not need to pay the initiation fee or new member fee again.

-Once the chapter budget is set members will typically be billed for dues through a payment platform.
+Once the chapter budget is set members will typically be billed for dues through an online payment platform.
 Members will have accounts they create when they initially join and payment will be billed there each time funds are due.
 The frequency of billing depends on the chapter and the available payment options.
 Some chapters will bill dues for an entire academic year, while others may have the option to split it into smaller semester amounts or even monthly payments.
 It is important to ask members what payment options are available in their chapter.

 Questions to Ask